michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 ![Build Times After Specific Changes][performance-changes]{:class="center"}

-As you can see, the effectiveness of incremental compilation indeed depends a lot on the type of change applied to the code.
+The numbers show that the effectiveness of incremental compilation indeed depends a lot on the type of change applied to the code.
 For changes with very local effect we can get close to optimal re-use (as in the case of `Error::cause()`, or `dfa::write_vari32()`).
 If we change something that has an impact on many places, like `Compiler::new()`, we might not see a noticeable reduction in compile times.
-But again, be aware that these measurements are from the current implementation of incremental compilation.
+But again, be aware that these measurements are from the current state of the implementation.
 They do not reflect the full potential of the feature.

 Future Plans
 ============
-The alpha version represents minimal end-to-end implementation of incremental compilation for Rust compiler, so there is lots of room for improvement.
-The paragraph on the current status already laid out the two major axis along which we will pursue increased efficiency:
+The alpha version represents a minimal end-to-end implementation of incremental compilation for the Rust compiler, so there is lots of room for improvement.
+The section on the current status already laid out the two major axis along which we will pursue increased efficiency:

 - **Cache more** intermediate results, like MIR and type information, which will allow the compiler to skip more and more steps.

 - Make **dependency tracking more precise**, so that the compiler encounters fewer false positives during cache invalidation.

-Improvements in both of these directions will make IC more effective as the implementation matures.
+Improvements in both of these directions will make incremental compilation more effective as the implementation matures.

 In terms of correctness, we tried to err on the side of caution from the get-go, rather making the compiler recompute something if we were not sure if our dependency tracking did the right thing, but there is still more that can be done.

-- We could use many **more auto-tests** that make sure that various basic components of the system **don't regress**.
+- We want to have many **more auto-tests** that make sure that various basic components of the system **don't regress**.
 This is an area where interested people can start contributing with relative ease, since one only needs to understand the Rust language and the test framework, but not the more complicated innards of the compiler's implementation.
-[TODO: add link to GH meta issue]
+If you are interested in jumping in, head on over to the [tracking issue][regression-tracking] on GitHub and leave a comment!

+- <a name="tool"></a> We are working on the
-- We have a neat little [tool][cargo-incremental] (implemented as a Cargo subcommand for hassle-free installation and usage) that will walk a projects git history, compiling successive versions of the source code and **collecting data** on the **efficiency** and **correctness** of incremental versus regular compilation.
-If you're interested in helping out, consider yourself invited t o download the tool and run it on a project of yours!
+  [*cargo incremental*][cargo-incremental] tool (implemented as a Cargo subcommand for hassle-free installation and usage) that will walk a projects git history, compiling successive versions of the source code and **collecting data** on the **efficiency** and **correctness** of incremental versus regular compilation.
+If you're interested in helping out, consider yourself invited to either hack on the tool itself or downloading and running it on a project of yours.
+The [#rustc channel on IRC][rustc-irc] is currently the best place to get further information regarding this.

-> TODO: Conclusion.
-Where to go for information.
+Thanks to everyone in the community who has contributed directly or indirectly to incremental compilation so far!
+If you are interested in tackling a specific implementation problem, look for [issues tagged with A-incr-comp][incr-comp-tag] or ask around in the [#rustc channel on IRC][rustc-irc].

 [meetup]: https://air.mozilla.org/bay-area-rust-meetup-may-2016/
 [mir]: https://blog.rust-lang.org/2016/04/19/MIR.html